 Because the number of vice presidents is likely to be more than two, this company's organization cannot easily be represented by a binary tree.
 We need instead to use a tree whose nodes have an arbitrary number of children.
 Unfortunately, when we permit trees to have nodes with an arbitrary number of children, they become much harder to implement than binary trees.
 We consider such trees in this chapter.
-To distinguish them from the more commonly used binary tree, we use the term general tree.
+To distinguish them from binary trees, we use the term general tree.